Book Fairs/Curriculum Sales

 Used Curriculum Sale

 Compass hosts a large, multi-family Used Curriculum and Resource Sale in late April each year from 10:00 am- 3:00 pm.
-Weather permitting, the sale is held outdoors on the front lawn, and families socialize and network while browsing an impressive array of gently used homeschool resources.
+Weather permitting, the sale is held outdoors, and families socialize and network while browsing an impressive array of gently used homeschool resources.
 Homeschool families from the community at large are invited to shop from our 40-50 sellers.
 The Used Curriculum Sale is timed for people to re-home items they have finished for the year and to pick up items for the next year.
 A table of free items is also offered.
 Guidelines for seller follow:

 - Used Curriculum Materials